lyufeiyu/emrgszu/content/project.md

 <h2 style="color: #003399;">Action Recognition</h2>

-Human Activity Recognition is a key branch of computer vision that aims to understand and classify human behaviors from video or sensor data.
-It covers a wide range of tasks such as detecting walking, running, jumping, etc., and is widely applied in:

-- Intelligent surveillance systems
-- Human-computer interaction (HCI)
-- Sports motion analysis
-- Video-based behavior monitoring systems

-By analyzing motion features across the temporal dimension, HAR provides essential support for intelligent video understanding and behavioral reasoning.

 ### 📄 Representative Publications

 #### 1. A Hybrid Attention-Based Deep Neural Network for Simultaneous Multi-Sensor Pruning and Human Activity Recognition